MohitnnM/OS-Assignment-3/README.md

 ## Manifest

-**Mergesort.c -** Contains the implementations of the sequential and parallel versions of the merge sort algorithm, my_mergesort and parallel_mergesort, utilising pthreads.
-Does the merging, recursions and manages threads.
+**Mergesort.c -** This file implements a parallel merge sort algorithm using pthreads that recursively spawns threads to sort subarrays until a cutoff depth is reached, after which a standard single-threaded mergesort is used.

-**Mergesort.h -** Is the header file for mergesort.c, containing the global variables, structures and function prototypes all used in mergersort.c.
+**Mergesort.h -** Header file for mergesort.c, containing the global variables, structures and function prototypes all used in mergersort.c.

 **Makefile -** This file defines how to compile and link this program, also cleaning any generated files when run.

 **test-mergesort.c -** This file is used to test the program.
 When run, it sets up the array, the cutoff level and calls the merge sort functions.

 ## Building the project
 It is a straightforward process to build this project simply: